The Prince's Countryside Fund

 Our goal is to continue funding innovative and essential projects that support the people who live and work in the countryside.
 This will mean we can help secure a viable future for family farms, make rural communities a vibrant place to live and work and support the next generation.

-The British countryside lies at the heartland of the nation.
+The British countryside lies at the heart of the nation.
 A source of sustenance, beauty and inspiration, it is vital that it is protected along with the people who work within it and the communities that call it home.
-Musto, in proud association with The Prince’s Countryside Fund, has launched its ‘Our Countryside’ campaign to raise awareness of the partnership and on how best support the future of this indispensable landscape.
+Musto, in proud association with The Prince’s Countryside Fund, has launched its ‘Our Countryside’ campaign.
+This aims to raise awareness of the partnership and on how best to support the future of this vital landscape; encouraging everyone to think about the impact the British countryside has on their lives.

-The campaign showcases the views and experiences of JB Gill, Michael Owen and Liz Earle – familiar faces whose inspirational stories all lead back to the British countryside.
+The campaign showcases the views and experiences of JB Gill and Liz Earle – familiar faces whose inspirational stories all lead back to the British countryside.

 Former band member of one of the UK’s most successful boybands, JLS, now a TV presenter and farm enthusiast.
 In his interview, JB Gill recounts his story of buying a quiet retreat, developing it into a farm and working with his local community to support and rear Christmas turkeys.
 Since then, he has become a voice for the farming community.
 He has helped raise awareness on the importance of educating young people about where their food comes from and the understated importance of farming.